 It is almost as if, when they pass the clown on stilts through the popcorn-scented air,

-When they move through the turnstyle with its garish façade, something changes.
+when they move through the turnstile with its garish façade, something changes.

 In a mysterious way, the swap meet is more than the sum of its parts.